 When it comes to busting this myth, it’s important to understand exactly what “reasonable visitation” means.
 When a court orders reasonable visitation, it usually leaves it up to both parents to work out a suitable time and place for regular meetings.
 Under ideal circumstances, reasonable visitation gives both parents a flexible way to plan visits around their own work schedules as well as their children’s schedules and activities.

 Unfortunately, this puts the visitation ball squarely in the custodial parent’s court.
 The parent who has physical custody of the child often has the upper hand when it comes to scheduling dates, times and visit duration.
 A reasonable visitation order can work when the custodial parent is reasonable, but an uncooperative custodial parent can easily throw a wrench in any visitation plans by skipping out on scheduled visits, being consistently late or failing to inform the noncustodial parent on where the scheduled visit will take place.

 Judges do make a note of uncooperative and particularly vindictive parties, but there’s no guarantee that reasonable visitation will be anything but.
 The best way to deal with this issue is to petition for a fixed schedule, where it’s up to the judge to decide when you, your ex-spouse and your children will meet.

 Legal Experts in Custody and Visitation in Utah

 Dealing with custody and visitation issues can be a frustrating and emotionally draining experience, which is why the Law Office of David Pedrazas, PLLC, is here to help.
 For over 20 years, attorney David Pedrazas has used his legal expertise to help countless people get through difficult times.
-To schedule a free initial consultation, call 801-263-7078 or contact us here.
+To schedule a Legal Case Review, call 801-263-7078 or contact us here.